-WINCHESTER, VIRGINIA -- Kraft foods I have worked at the winchester va facility going on 16 years.
-Now although we have changed are name a few times we have been Kraft foods for over a decade now and boy has it changed.
-Where there once was superior quality in are products there is now no quality.
+WINCHESTER, VIRGINIA -- Kraft foods I have worked at the Winchester va facility going on 16 years.
+Now although we have changed our name a few times we have been Kraft foods for over a decade now and boy has it changed.
+Where there once was superior quality in our products there is now no quality.
 We have been cutting budgets on the floor dealing with blue collars the most.
 We cut everything we can to create more jobs for white collars who do nothing in this facility.
 We have in the last few years cut our cip steps which is cleaning in progress which cleans the machines so you do not get mold and other forms or spoilage in the product.

-We now work more less 6 days a week do to having to change from a 7 day schedule because are employees are suing us for violating labor laws which I will get to in a minute, but are cleaning really don't really exist anymore only on shutting down after working 6 days in a row to do cip and boy you wouldn't believe the mold that builds up on these machines in six days, compared to when we used to clean a machine cip about every other day.
+We now work more less 6 days a week due to having to change from a 7 day schedule because our employees are suing us for violating labor laws which I will get to in a minute, but are cleaning really don't really exist anymore only on shutting down after working 6 days in a row to do cip and boy you wouldn't believe the mold that builds up on these machines in six days, compared to when we used to clean a machine cip about every other day.
 This creates run time though which makes money the only thing Kraft cares about anymore.

 Well, if you do, then you have stumbled upon the right review my friend.
 There has been so much talk lately in the news and on gripe sites about various fast food chains altering their formula for success by switching the type of salt used on their french fries, that I felt obliged to weigh in on the subject.